Plombo/vcromclaim/neogeo_readme.txt

 It is encrypted using 128-bit (16 byte blocks) AES in CBC mode.
 The IV is just zeroes.

 The key is the problem...
-It is constructed using the following:
+It is constructed using the following: (UPDATED)
+- Bytes 4-19 (0-based) of the encrypted file (unique for every game)
-- The 20 first bytes of the encrypted file (different for each game)
+- The entire content of "banner.bin" within one of the game's U8 archives (unique for each game)
-- A 128byte block of random data in the DOL file (probably same for every game)
+- A 448 block of "random" data in the DOL file (probably same for every game)
-- 16 bytes of data constructed by some code (probably same for each game)
+- 16 bytes of data constructed by some code (probably same for every game)
-- ?????? (there is more, which is different for each game, but I've given up digging deeper, I can imagine it is the checksum of the DOL file or something like that)
+- A few other bytes of random data (probably the same for every game)

 Between each merging of the above data, A TON of bitshifting, byteswapping, xoring etc etc is done.

 So it's definitly POSSIBLE to automatically rebuild the encryption keys from a NAND backup.
 However, I can't justify spending the time reverse-engineering this.
+UPDATE: I did... :)